 Section 4 examines three models of collective decisionmaking.
 The first model, motivated by Couzin et al. [2005] and described in Section 4.1, uses a continuoustime model to derive rigorous conditions for decision versus poor compromise in the case of subsets of individuals in the group with conflicting preferences.
 This section builds on the PhD research of Benjamin Nabet (Nabet [2009]).
-The second model, motivated by the honeybee nest site selection dynamics of (Seeley et al. [2012]) and described in Section 4.2, is used to determine bifurcations in decisionmaking behavior, including deadlock breaking, as a function of the strength of the cross-inhibitory signal and the quality of the nest sites.
+The second model, motivated by the honeybee nest site selection dynamics of (Seelev et al. [2012]) and described in Section 4.2, is used to prove bifurcations in decision-making behavior, including deadlock breaking, as a function of the strength of the cross-inhibitory signal and the quality of the nest sites.
 The third model, described in Section 4.3 uses the replicator-mutator equations (Nowak et al. [2001]) to represent imitation and error in decisionmaking among finite alternatives.
 Conditions are proved on the network structure and error rate that yield stable limit cycles, which represent cycling among a subset of alternatives.
 The dynamics of the second and third models describe the distribution of very large populations and evolve on simplices.
 These two subsections highlight the PhD research of Darren Pais (Pais [2012]).
-Final remarks are provided in Section 5.